 How to Make Homemade Marshmallow Fluff

-Begin by placing egg whites and cream of tartar in a large bowl of an electric mixer.
-Fit the hand mixer with the beater attachment.
-You can also use a stand mixer with whisk attachment.
+Place the egg whites and cream of tartar in a large mixing bowl.
+You can use either a hand mixer with the beater attachment or a stand mixer fitted with the whisk attachment, both work well.

 In a medium saucepan, combine water, sugar, and corn syrup.
 Cook over medium heat, stirring constantly until it boils.
 Attach a candy thermometer to keep an eye on the temperature.